punkish/punkish/entries/D/DA/DAT/Data-Apps/index.md

 viewcount  : 0
 id         : 232
 gmap       :
-type       : presentation
-layout     : presentation
-tags       :
+where      : Department of GeoScience, University of Göttingen when       : October 2016 tags       :
     - presentation
     - science